 And if you are in removal proceedings before an immigration judge (where the attorney will have to prepare written motions and legal briefs in addition to the rest of the evidence, and likely appear in immigration court several times), the fees are likely to be higher than if you were submitting an affirmative application to USCIS.

 If your case is denied by the Immigration Court but you want to appeal (first to the Board of Immigration Appeals, then possibly to the federal circuit court of appeals, and ultimately perhaps to the U.S. Supreme Court), you will need to separately pay the attorney for those services.

 If you cannot afford to hire an attorney, there are nonprofit organizations throughout the U.S. that offer these services for free or at a reduced cost.
 "Nonprofit" means that they raise their own funds in order to help people, mostly from individual donors and foundations rather than the U.S. government (which makes it difficult to obtain funding if the organization represents undocumented immigrants, which most nonprofits cannot help but do).

 The immigration court maintains a list of organizations and attorneys qualified under the regulation to provide free or low-cost legal services.
 However, because demand for such services is high, you may find that you have to call many nonprofits before finding one that has the space to help you.
 Do not wait until the last minute to start asking around!

-The attorney’s fee may not be your only cost.
-For starters, the attorney will likely require you to separately pay for costs of incidental things like mailing, photocopying, his or her phone calls on your behalf, and so forth.
+For starters, the attorney will likely require you to separately pay for costs of incidental things like mailing, photocopying, attorney phone calls on your behalf, and so forth.
 (Check the contract you sign for the attorney's services for details on this.)